Free Your Mind

 Accessible toilets are located inside the main toilets space in the brick arches of the Social.

 Here you’ll find a mixture of accessible cubicles with left- or right-hand transfer, towards the back of the space, as well as ambulant accessible cubicles with grab rails.
-You can find our Changing Places facility towards the back of the middle arch.

 The toilets in the brick arches of the Social are gender neutral, so you can use facilities in any of the three arches.
 There are shared handwashing facilities in each arch – they have soap dispensers under the mirrors to your left and dryers to the right.
 There are separate handwashing facilities inside the accessible cubicles.